 This makes it more difficult and costly to bring forward leisure, entertainment and tourism development in the Resort Core outside of the Town Centre.
-This is a significant change to the Council's approach in the previous Local Plan (although we still question whether it is an intended one), and is unwelcome at a time when the resort is relying on significant private sector investment to deliver resort regeneration.
+This is a significant change to the Council's approach (although we still question whether it is an intended one), and is unwelcome at a time when the resort is relying on significant private sector investment to deliver resort regeneration.